discord-jda/JDA-Website/docs/setup/logging.md

 ## Configure Logback

 The logback configuration needs to be in your resources directory.
-This is `src/main/resources` in all standard gradle and maven projects.
+This is `src/main/resources` in all standard Gradle and Maven projects.
 Add the following configuration into `src/main/resources/logback.xml`:

 ```xml